Jbarfield101/Blossom/README.md

 # create/activate a Python environment, then
 pip install -r requirements.txt  # or: pip install .
 ```

+`pyaudioop` is included in the requirements and will be installed automatically on
+Python 3.13+ to replace the removed `audioop` module.

 ## Running the Tauri app